 - 4) Humanities-12 credit hours.
-HUM 103 Invitation to the Humanities, HUM 203 Beauty, Freedom, and Truth, and HUM 303 Perspectives: Faith, Culture, Identity and HUM 304 Focused Options in Humanities.
+HUM 103 Invitation to the Humanities, HUM 203 Making the West, HUM 303 Perspectives: Faith, Culture, Identity and HUM 304 Focused Options in Humanities.
 Students who take HUM 300 (9 credits) by participation in the Rome Program may substitute this for HUM 203, HUM 303, and HUM 304. - 5) Natural Science-Eight to ten credit hours.
 SCS 110 Introduction to Natural Science, plus either one other laboratory natural science or two non-laboratory natural science courses; or 12 credit hours of laboratory science in at least two different natural science fields.